opencog/opencog/opencog/nlp/relex2logic/README.md

 bomb.” but you can't say “Bill flew the White House a plane.”

-The difference may be important, because the “adverbial” modifies the predicate, while the IO is a nuclear argument of the predicate—the structure is fundamentally different (taking a lot of short-cuts with the presentation of the code here ...):
+The difference may be important, because the “adverbial” modifies the predicate, while the IO is a nuclear argument of the predicate — the structure is fundamentally different (taking a lot of short-cuts with the presentation of the code here ...):